The Paths to Choreography Extraction: Extraction from SP

 \begin{remark} If $\extract N \rwto C$ and $C$ does not contain $\dlock$, then $N$ is lock-free.
 However, even if $C$ contains $\dlock$, $N$ may still be lock-free: the code causing the deadlock may be dead code in a conditional branch that is never chosen during execution. \end{remark}

 Extraction is sound: it yields a choreography that is bisimilar to the original network.
 Also, for finite SP, it behaves as an inverse of EPP. \begin{theorem} Let $N$ be in finite SP.
 If $\extract N\rwto C$, then $C\bisim N$.
-Furthermore, if $N = \epp{C'}{}$ for some $C'$, then $\extract N \rwto C'$. \end{theorem} As we show later, the second part of this theorem does not hold when recursive definitions are allowed.
+Furthermore, if $N = \epp{C'}{}$ for some $C'$, then $\extract N \rwto C'$. \end{theorem} As we show later, the second part of this theorem does not hold in the presence of recursive definitions.

-We now present an alternative definition of extraction in terms of a particular graph, which is the hallmark of our development: when we add recursion to SP, we can no longer define extraction as a set of rewriting rules.
-We first introduce a new abstract semantics for networks, $N \lto\alpha N'$, defined as in Figure~\ref{fig:sp_semantics} except for the rules for value communication and conditionals, which are replaced by those in Figure~\ref{fig:asp_semantics}.
+We now restate extraction in terms of a particular graph, which is the hallmark of our development: when we add recursion to SP, we can no longer define extraction as a set of rewriting rules.
+We first introduce a new abstract semantics for networks, $N \lto\alpha N'$, defined as in Figure~\ref{fig:sp_semantics} except for the rules for value communication and conditionals, which are replaced by those in Figure~\ref{fig:asp_semantics} (we omit the obvious rule \rname{S}{Else}).
 In particular, conditionals are now nondeterministic.
 Labels $\alpha$ are like $\lambda$ but may now contain expressions (see the new rule \rname{S}{Com}); in all other rules, $\lambda$ is replaced by $\alpha$.
 We write $N\lmto{\til\alpha} N'$ for $N \lto{\alpha_1} \cdots \lto{\alpha_n} N'$.

 \begin{definition} Given a network $N$, the \emph{Abstract Execution Space (AES)} of $N$ is the directed graph obtained by considering all possible abstract reduction paths from $N$.
 Its vertices are all the networks $N'$ such that $N\lmto{\til\alpha} N'$, and there is an edge between two vertices $N_1$ and $N_2$ labeled $\alpha$ if $N_1\lto\alpha N_2$.